 According to the BLS, technician jobs are typically entry-level positions for surveyors with formal education.
 As they learn skills on the job, they may be able to advance to a senior technician.
 Further advancement awaits those with significant work experience or certification in the profession.
 Voluntary certification as a Certified Survey Technician is available through the National Society of Professional Surveyors.

 Employment Outlook and Salary Information

-The BLS projected jobs for surveying technicians to decline 8% from 2014 to 2024.
-As of May 2015, surveying and mapping technicians earned an average wage of $44,800 annually, according to the BLS.
+The BLS projected jobs for surveying technicians to increase as fast as the average from 2018 to 2028.
+As of May 2018, surveying and mapping technicians earned an average wage of $47,690 annually, according to the BLS.